 Big ones, small ones, round ones, flat ones, pointy ones, pendulous ones, young ones or old ones, we love them all!
 Boobs are important and have been celebrated throughout the history of art for many thousands of years.
-October is Breast Cancer Awareness Month, and so we're going to take a look at a selection of the best boobs in art history, to honour those who have been afflicted by breast cancer; those who carry out research and strive to find ways to save lives; carers and those who have lost loved ones.
+We’re going to take a look at a selection of the best boobs in art history, to honor those who have been afflicted by breast cancer; those who carry out research and strive to find ways to save lives; carers and those who have lost loved ones.

 There are so many boobs to choose from, so let’s begin with the best boobs in early art history.
 The Venus of Willendorf is a Paleolithic figurine that is 25-30,000 years old and is made from limestone that was once stained with red ochre (traces remain).
 She is named after the town in Austria where she was found, although she is not made from a material that is found in that area.

-Standing at a fraction over eleven centimetres she is tiny but her potential meanings are powerful.
+Standing at a fraction over 11 centimetres she is tiny but her potential meanings are powerful.
 Some possibilities are that she is a fertility figure, a mother-goddess figure, or a totem perhaps for good fortune (again perhaps in terms of fertility).
 Her belly and hips are fully rounded and her hands rest gently on her ample breasts.
 There are no facial features but instead a full covering of coiled hair.
 Her legs recede away below her but no feet are present.
 The fertility of the land and the people who live in it are essential for survival: her full figure perhaps hints at the abundance longed for by the people of that time.

 This lady is a little bit younger than the Venus above.
 She was discovered in Çatalhöyük in southern Anatolia, Turkey, and dates from c.
 6000 BCE.
 She bears many similarities to her older counterpart, but she is made of clay and is taller (16.5 cm seated).